dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

    • Need for increased amperage.
 You can use a 3A PSU.

-   • Need to change the NO (Normally Open) to NC (Normally Close) on the relays so that the device is able to function properly.
+   • Need to change the NO (Normally Open) to NC (Normally Close) on the relays so that the electrified device can avoid damage.

    • Need for voltage and current sharing.
 You can use a step down.